TGoepel/oarcs/README.md

 Contact
 -------

-Christian Wirkner is the project lead.
+Christian S. Wirkner is the project lead.

 License
 -------